danial23/wiktionary-chrome-extension/README.md

 ## Features

-- Search on highlight
+- search on highlight
-- Popup mode (English only)
+- popup mode (English only)
-- Available in 162 languages
+- available in 162 languages

 ## Usage